jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 to be found: all she could see, when she looked down, was an immense length of neck, which seemed to rise like a stalk out of a sea of green leaves that lay far below her.
-‘Whatcanall that green stuff be?’ said Alice, ‘and wherehavemy shoulders got to?
+‘What can all that green stuff be?’ said Alice, ‘and where have my shoulders got to?
 And oh, my poor hands, how is it I can’t see you?’
 She was moving them about as she spoke, but no result seemed to follow, except a little shaking among the distant green leaves.